ranitham/mindbody-laravel/src/docs/Api/StaffApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$RequestStaffId = 789; // int | Filters returned session types to only those the staff member performs.
-Staff should be active.
+$RequestStaffId = 789; // int | The ID of the staff member whose session types you want to return.
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestOffset = 56; // int | Page offset, defaults to 0.
-$RequestOnlineOnly = true; // bool | Only session types that can be booked online.
+$RequestOnlineOnly = true; // bool | When `true`, indicates that only the session types that can be booked online should be returned.
+Default: false
-$RequestProgramIds = array(56); // int[] | Filters results to session types that belong in program IDs.
+$RequestProgramIds = array(56); // int[] | Filters results to session types that belong to one of the given program IDs.
+If omitted, all program IDs return.

 try {
     $result = $apiInstance->staffGetStaffSessionTypes($RequestStaffId, $RequestLimit, $RequestOffset, $RequestOnlineOnly, $RequestProgramIds);